FREQUENTLY ASKED

 The United States Department of Veterans Affairs also helps the children of veterans who are 100% disabled due to their military service, or children of military members killed during service or who died of disabilities related to their service.

-The best place to start is by registering with a Veteran Service Officer.
-VSO’s can counsel you about your eligibility for home ownership with support from CalVet and the V.A.
+The best place to start is by registering with a Veterans Service Officer.
+VSOs can counsel you about your eligibility for home ownership with support from CalVet and the VA.
 Also, it is a myth that you can use the veterans’ home loan benefit only once.
 It might be possible for a veteran to use this benefit more than once in his/her lifetime.
-Call 1-877-4LA-VETS for more info.
+Call 1-877-4LA-VETS for more information.

 You can call 1-800-273-8255 to speak with someone now.
 You can also visit the website for the Veterans Crisis Line.
 The website provides a chat line, text numbers, and resources for veterans and family members to learn more about mental health issues.
 The V.A. has also published video testimonials from other veterans at Make the Connection.
 This site includes a searchable video gallery of testimonials from veterans of all ages and backgrounds.
 To speak with a local VSO, call 1-877-4LA-VETS.

 All of California’s 1,120 public libraries can have Brainfuse’s JobNow and VetNow platforms.
-The VetNow platform helps veterans learn new skills, prepare for certification testing, translate military skills to civilian life, create more impactful civilian resumés, improve interviewing techniques for veterans, and search for jobs.
-For access call your local library or visit them online.
-You can get an introduction on JobNow and VetNow at the CALL Academy (you need to be logged in to see these tutorials).
+The VetNow platform helps veterans learn new skills, prepare for certification testing, translate military skills to civilian life, create more impactful civilian resumes, improve interviewing techniques for veterans, and search for jobs.
+For access, call your local library or visit them online.
+You can get an introduction to JobNow and VetNow at the CALL Academy (you need to be logged in to see these tutorials).
 For more information, call 1-877-4LA-VETS.

 Click on the locater here to find a field office near you or make an appointment on our Waitwhile appointment application.